Naval Historical Center Photo #63423

 Neither

-was fully recovered on the day of the big battle, and their weakness
+was fully recovered on the day of the big battle, and their

 seems to have infected the mind of their commander.

 Nagumo also performed poorly in the carrier battles that took place during the Guadalcanal campaign.
 He was overly cautious and failed to push his advantage, which is perhaps unsurprising in the man who lost so much at Midway.
-Ironically, his chief opponent, Jack Fletcher, was also accused of excessive caution, having had two carriers sunk underneath him, at Coral Sea and Midway.
+Ironically, his chief opponent, Jack Fletcher, was also accused of excessive caution, after having had two carriers sunk underneath him, at Coral Sea and Midway.
 These carrier battles were indecisive because neither commander was willing to force a decision.

 Nagumo